Desert horror: Music festival goers heard rockets, then Gaza militants fired on them and took hostages - KTVZ

 The terrifying attack was just one of multiple locations hit on Saturday morning by the most sustained and coordinated assault inside Israel ever carried out by Hamas militants.

-The gunmen left multiple revelers dead at the scene while multiple attendees were taken hostage, seen in social media videos being seized by their armed captors.
+At least 260 bodies would later be found at the festival site, according to Israeli rescue service Zaka.
+Some attendees were taken hostage, seen in social media videos being seized by their armed captors.

 The outdoor Nova Festival event in a rural farmland area near the Gaza-Israel border was supposed to be an all-night dance party, celebrating the Jewish holiday of Sukkot.
 But as dawn broke, Gibly said they began hearing sirens and rockets.